mcpaulafi/Todotoday/README.md

 - Create a user account
 - Login and logout with the account
 - User can view/edit/delete only his/hers projects, tasks and task types
-- View of ToDos: "ToDos for Today", "ToDos for Tomorrow", "Late ToDos"
+- View of ToDos: "ToDos for Today", "ToDos for Tomorrow", "All Open ToDos"
 - View of status: done/total ToDos per project

 ## Screenshots